NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 terraform apply
 cd ..

-# Set serviceAccount to name of service account with cloudvolumes.admin permissions (see https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US).
-This can later be used for service account impersonation, but is currently defunct.
-# Provide JSON key to this service account in a file named key.json
-serviceAccount=$(cat key.json | jq -r '.client_email')
-# or set manually: serviceAccount="cloudvolumes-admin-sa@my-project.iam.gserviceaccount.com"

 # Deploy Cloud Function
 # add "CVS_DRY_MODE: x" line to enable dry mode, omit CVS_DRY_MODE to activate volume resizing
 cat <<EOF > .temp-event.yaml
 CVS_CAPACITY_MARGIN: "25"
 SERVICE_ACCOUNT_CREDENTIAL: "$(cat key.json | (base64 -w 0 2>/dev/null || base64 -b 0))"
 EOF

+# Set serviceAccount to name of service account with cloudvolumes.admin permissions (see https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US).
+This can later be used for service account impersonation, but is currently defunct.
+# Provide JSON key to this service account in a file named key.json
+serviceAccount=$(cat key.json | jq -r '.client_email')
+# or set manually: serviceAccount="cloudvolumes-admin-sa@my-project.iam.gserviceaccount.com"

 # Note: Cloud Functions are only available in specific regions.
 Choose one you like from
 # https://cloud.google.com/functions/docs/locations
 gcloud functions deploy CVSCapacityEventManager --entry-point CVSCapacityManager_alert_event --trigger-topic CVSCapacityManagerEvents --runtime=python39 --region=europe-west1 --service-account $serviceAccount --env-vars-file .temp-event.yaml rm .temp-event.yaml
 ```

+After installation, it is recommended to use the Cloud Functions UI to trigger a test run.
+It will output statistics of all the volumes into the Cloud Function logs.
+It will not resize volumes.
+If it works, you know that the credentials provided can be used to sucessfully call CVS API.

 ## Notes
 * Setting up Cloud Monitoring for volume space usage is recommended.
 See [Monitoring cloud volumes](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/monitoring?hl=en_US)